 Homestays – You live in a Spanish home and eat two meals a day with your hosts while your program is in session.
 In some cases, more than one IES Abroad student may be placed in each home.
 No other English speaking students will be living in your homestay.
 Homestays are typically located within a 5-35 minute walk from the Center.

-Residence Halls – Residence halls include 15 meals (Monday through Friday), with no meals on the weekends.
+Residence Halls – Residence halls include 18 meals (Monday through Saturday), with no meals provided on Sundays or holidays.
 This housing option is suitable for independent-minded students with a high level of Spanish language, who are comfortable being proactive when meeting Spanish students and integrating into local student culture.
 Placements are limited.

 In the fall semester, you live with a host family for the first month of the program until the residence hall opens.

 Colegios Mayores – Each Colegio dorm has its own unique social and academic environment.
 This housing option includes up to 18 meals per week in student cafeterias.
 It is ideal for outgoing students with a high level of Spanish language who want to integrate into local student culture, participate in Colegio activities, and are willing to abide by the rules and curfews of the Colegio.
-Placements are limited.
+Colegios Mayores are not an option during the fall semester and placements are limited during the spring.

 Part of making you feel at home in Granada is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or the field trips that take you places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.